interagent/prmd/README.md

 {
   "doc": {
-    "url_style": "default", // can also be "json" "disable_headers": false // remove the header and the description, useful when using your own custom header }
+    "url_style": "default", // can also be "json" "disable_title_and_description": false // remove the title and the description, useful when using your own custom header }
 }
 ```